theepicflyer/honeypot/README.md

-have randm directories, password protect. have 1 dir that can be accessed, but is empty have hidden file in that dir. start a python program python program doesnt work.
+have randm directories, password protect. have 1 dir that can be accessed, but is empty have hidden file in that dir.
+Hidden file is also psasword protected, but the passwords can be found by puzzle.
+In the file is lots of passwords that are all encrypted (caesar cypher or something harder?) and are passwords for the other directories.

+...

+start a python program
+python program doesnt work.
 They have to debug it.
 There is a complex set of conditionals with the different outcomes of launching missiles or don't.
 The bug is in there.